gwk/opticon/readme.md

 Use opticon-dump.py (requires Python 3.4) to generate a complete textual dump of the database.
 More interesting analytics scripts need to be written; patches are welcome.

-If you are a terminal user, you should make use of opticon-askpass to prevent your system password from being recorded at sudo prompts.
+If you are a terminal user, you should use opticon-askpass to prevent your system password from being recorded at sudo prompts.
-To install it, place the opticon-askpass binary somewhere stable, then add the following to your .bashrc / .bash_profile:
+To install it, place the opticon-askpass binary somewhere stable, e.g. /usr/local/bin, then add the following to your .bashrc / .bash_profile:

-    export SUDO_ASKPASS=~/bin/opticon-askpass # or whatever install path you choose. alias sudo='sudo -A' # make sudo use SUDO_ASKPASS.
+    export SUDO_ASKPASS=/usr/local/bin/opticon-askpass # or whatever install path you choose. alias sudo='sudo -A' # make sudo use SUDO_ASKPASS.

 Now, when you invoke sudo, instead of the normal prompt,